-Ask the student to check their Blood Glucose (BG) level with their own BG monitor, if BG is less than 4 mmol/L, give the student something sugary, to quickly raise the blood glucose level, each student has an IHCP and the treatment plan gives instructions of what and how much the student should take as the amount will vary depending on the age and weight of the child.
+Ask the student to check their blood glucose level with their own monitor; if their blood glucose is less than 4 mmol/L, give the student something sugary, to quickly raise the blood glucose level, each student has an IHCP and the treatment plan gives instructions of what and how much the student should take as the amount will vary depending on the age and weight of the child.
 Examples include:

-- Lucozade, cola or another (non-diet) drink
+- Lucozade, fruit juice or another (non-diet) drink.

-- 5-6 Glucose tablets
+- Glucose tablets.

-- 2 biscuits
+- Biscuits.

-- 5-6 Sugary sweets (such as Fruit Pastilles, Jelly Babies, Haribos).
+- Sugary sweets (such as Fruit Pastilles, Jelly Babies, Haribos).

-- Two tubes of a glucose gel such as GlucoGel®.
+- Glucose gel such as GlucoGel®.